iyhaoo/DISC/README.rst

 - **Data availability**

-  The sources of our data are list here.
+  The sources of our data are listed here.

   * MELANOMA :
       8,640 cells from the melanoma WM989 cell line were sequenced